ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

   ACK for 36000 ACK’ed=2000 : cwnd+=2000; cwnd=40000
 ~~~~~~~~~~

-Note: In this round, maxFS increased and therefore cwnd was increased to 2*maxFS.
+Note: In this round, maxFS increased and therefore cwnd increased to 2*maxFS.